hcp-uw/huskyreads/back-end/API_Documentation/AuthAndUser.md

 ### Grabbing color_scheme from cookie

 Grabs the color_scheme stored as a cookie.
 Valid color schemes are either `"light"` or `"dark"` mode.
 Will default to `"light"` if no cookie has been set.
+For clarification, the sample call is just `/grab/color_scheme`.
 * **Endpoint:** /grab/color_scheme

 * **Request Method:** GET